savula15/k8s/vmdeploy/README.md

 ## Introduction

-[Virtualization] is the sdk that provides an interface to deploy CN-NOS VM's.
+[Virtualization] is the sdk that provides an interface to deploy VM's.
-Its gateway to the CN-NOS virtualization !!
+Its gateway to the virtualization !!

 The supported APIs are list below.